 |Available as a free choice unit?||Yes|

 The Fundamental of Human Genetics and Genomics unit is a subject-specific lecture-based module in the MSc Genomic Medicine programme.
 This unit will provide essential and contemporary knowledge relating to genetic science and genetic disease.
 The unit consists of a mixture of e-learning modules, taught lectures and tutorials.
 The lectures will be delivered by a range of clinical and non-clinical academic staff, many of whom are internationally recognised experts in their field.
-This unit will be attended by students from Programmes of MSc Genomic Medicine, STP Genomic Sciences and Genetic Counselling, and MSc Molecular Pathology
+This unit will be attended by students from Programmes of MSc Genomic Medicine and STP Genomic Sciences.

 This compulsory module ensures students have a good understanding of the molecular basis of human genetic diseases.
 It also introduces students to the contemporary technologies used in modern genomic medicine.
 Students will be equipped with advanced knowledge of the genomic mechanisms that give rise to human disease, understand the application of new technologies in the diagnosis and management of genetic diseases, gain knowledge of the genetic changes that occur in tumour development and how genetic variants contribute to common diseases.
 They will also gain insight into how understanding these mechanisms has enabled the development of improved treatments for genetic diseases.